 Gloucester & Rockport

-Escape the hustle and bustle of Boston for a day at the harbor town of Gloucester, America’s oldest seaport renowned for commercial fishing and whale watching.
+Escape the hustle and bustle of Boston for a day in the harbor town of Gloucester, America’s oldest seaport renowned for commercial fishing and whale watching.
+Stop by the Hammonds Castle Museum and enjoy the beauty of the castle grounds and rocky Atlantic coast.
+Book a Don Quijote Tour and spend the day exploring the North Shore, including Marblehead, Salem, Gloucester, and Rockport.
 Stay the weekend at the Beauport Hotel, a boutique waterfront setting on Cape Ann.
+Hop aboard the luxurious dinner ship, the Beauport Princess, and spend some time cruising the Historic Gloucester Harbor.
 Nearby is the charming seaside town of Rockport, home to one of the oldest art colonies in America.
 Known for its quirky galleries on Main Road and Bearskin Neck, Rockport has inspired artists since Winslow Homer.

 New Hampshire & Maine